lucascr91/solution-dataengineer-pf/README.md

 ![solution](assets/solution_screenshot.png)

-To see the above result just run `docker compose run`
+To see the above result just run `docker compose up`

 # Some comments